The Wasps: Summary

-There is then a second parabasis (see Note at end of this section), in which the Chorus touches briefly on a conflict between Cleon and the author, after which a household slave arrives with news for the audience about the old man's appalling behaviour at the dinner party: Philocleon has got himself abusively drunk, he has insulted all his son's fashionable friends, and now he is assaulting anyone he meets on the way home.
-The slave departs as Philocleon arrives, now with aggrieved victims on his heels and a pretty flute girl on his arm.
+There is then a second parabasis (see Note at end of this section), in which the Chorus touches briefly on a conflict between Cleon and the author.
+After which, Xanthias arrives with news for the audience about the old man's appalling behavior at the dinner party: Philocleon has got himself abusively drunk, he has insulted all his son's fashionable friends, and now he is assaulting anyone he meets on the way home.
+Xanthias departs as Philocleon arrives, now with aggrieved victims on his heels and a pretty flute girl on his arm.
 Bdelycleon appears moments later and angrily remonstrates with his father for kidnapping the flute girl from the party.
 Philocleon pretends that she is in fact a torch.
-His son isn't fooled and he tries to take the girl back to the party by force but his father knocks him down.
+His son isn't fooled, and he tries to take the girl back to the party by force, but his father knocks him down.
 Other people with grievances against Philocleon continue to arrive, demanding compensation and threatening legal action.
+The first is the Baker's Wife, who accuses Philocleon of knocking over 10 loaves of bread with his torch and threatens to summon him before the market instructors for what he has done.
+A badly bruised man approaches Philocleon next and accuses him of outrage.
 He makes an ironic attempt to talk his way out of trouble like a sophisticated man of the world, but it inflames the situation further.
 Finally, his alarmed son drags him indoors.
-The Chorus sings briefly about how difficult it is for men to change their habits and it commends the son for filial devotion, after which the entire cast returns to the stage for some spirited dancing by Philocleon in a contest with the sons of Carcinus.
+The Chorus sings briefly about how difficult it is for men to change their habits, and it commends the son for filial devotion.
+Philocleon returns to the stage dressed as the Polyphemus from Euripedes' Cyclops and begins dancing, which others comment on in a concerned manner.
+He competes in dancing against the sons of Carcinus dressed as crabs.
+The chorus declines to join, ending the play by allowing Philocleon and the sons of Carcinus to dance off the stage.

-Note: Some editors (such as Barrett) exchange the second parabasis (lines 1265–91) with the song (lines 1450–73) in which Bdelycleon is commended for filial devotion.
+(Note: Some editors (such as Barrett) exchange the second parabasis (lines 1265–91) with the song (lines 1450–73) in which Bdelycleon is commended for filial devotion.)